 He points to the systems used for many years in the dairy and grain industries where reference laboratories regularly check NIR against reference analysis via a ring test of common samples to maintain and monitor calibrations.
 “The use of NIR is currently limited, but for the future, you can ask ‘why not’,” he says.
 “You would not need so much reference testing, because only a few laboratories would need to do the reference testing with Kjeldahl or Dumas and then you can share the data via the network.”

-Another strength of NIR is its capability as a screening technology where a known spectral fingerprint is used as a model for a good sample, milk power for example.
+Another strength of NIR is its capability as a screening technology where a known spectral fingerprint is used as a model for a good sample, milk powder for example.
 Anything showing a spectral deviation then becomes suspicious and can be sidelined for further investigation.
 The screening check is performed simultaneously with the compositional tests for protein, moisture and so on.
 An advanced form of screening can be performed where the NIR instrument is programmed to recognise the spectral fingerprint of known adulterants such as melamine.

 “With Dumas and Kjeldahl the scope is to quantify the total nitrogen, but you cannot determine if it is coming from melamine or other adulterants,” says Perinello.
 “We are evaluating the possibilities and, in my opinion, NIR is a unique opportunity to tackle adulteration because the technology is widespread, it is cheap to perform tests and you can share the spectral data so no matter where the test is performed you can then evaluate elsewhere if required.
 If you imagine another situation where there is no standardisation, you can only test at the site and it is likely to cost more than with NIR.”

 - In 2009, the European Commission confirmed the Kjeldahl method as an official method for food and feed control.

 - Determines Nitrogen based on organic Nitrogen and ammonia.